NMRExchangeFormat/NEF/specification/Overview.md

     8. Atoms are identified by their name.
-The stereo/nonstereo assignment status and atom/atomset/pseudoatom distinction follows from the name, so that there is no need for assignment status codes anywhere in the file.
+The stereo/nonstereo assignment status and atom/atomset/pseudoatom distinction follows from the name, so that there is no need for ambiguity codes anywhere in the file.
+    All atom names start with the one or two letter element name.
+For one-letter element names this lets uou derived the element from the name. for two-letter element names and for non-standard isotopes the element and isotope are given in the chemical shift list.

     9. Atoms that differ only by stereochemistry (prochiral protons or methyl groups, NH2 groups, opposite sides of non-rotating aromatic rings) but